 Playing musical instruments is not only fun; it is also a great brain exercise.
-Learning how to play them definitely does have an effect on your I.Q.
-In fact, one research showed the activity raised general I.Q. by an average of 7 points.
+Learning how to play an instrument positively influences your I.Q.
+Research shows that the activity raised general I.Q. by an average of 7 points.
 When individuals play a musical instrument day in and day out to learn it, they are improving their hearing and memory skills in the process.
-This, in turn, has a positive effect on their emotional perception, alertness and attentiveness, and planning skills.
+The improvement of cognitive abilities, in turn, has a positive effect on their emotional perception, alertness, and attentiveness, as well as, their planning skills.

 Music uplifts not only the mood but also mental abilities like spatial-temporal intelligence.
 Also known as visuospatial reasoning, this area of intelligence is useful for complex problem-solving, such as in mathematics and chess.
 One study revealed that preschoolers who played the keyboard performed better on spatial-temporal tests.
 It was found that the kids stayed mentally sharp even when their keyboard lessons concluded.
 Students who are musical instrument learners also benefit from improved grades and generally excel in spelling.